ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 If you want to add functionality to an existing collection, modify a collection you are using to fix a bug, or change the behavior of a module in a collection, clone the git repository for that collection and make changes on a branch.
 You can combine changes to a collection with a local checkout of Ansible (``source hacking/env-setup``).

 This section describes the process for `community.general <https://github.com/ansible-collections/community.general/>`_.
-To contribute to other collections, replace the folder names ``community`` and ``general`` with the namespace and collection name of a different collection1.
+To contribute to other collections, replace the folder names ``community`` and ``general`` with the namespace and collection name of a different collection.

 We assume that you have included ``~/dev/ansible/collections/`` in :ref:`COLLECTIONS_PATHS`, and if that path mentions multiple directories, that you made sure that no other directory earlier in the search path contains a copy of ``community.general``.
 Create the directory ``~/dev/ansible/collections/ansible_collections/community``, and in it clone `the community.general Git repository <https://github.com/ansible-collections/community.general/>`_ or a fork of it into the folder ``general``::